College of Natural Sciences and Mathematics > Department of Chemistry > Chemistry, PhD

 The selection of a research advisor to guide a student through his or her dissertation research is a critically important step.
 New graduate students should meet with several (at least four) members of the Chemistry faculty to discuss potential research projects and mutual interests.
 After meeting with faculty members and deciding which faculty member’s research provides the best fit, students should ask the faculty member for permission to join the faculty member’s research group.
 Students who enter in the fall term must choose and be accepted by a research advisor no later than the first day of the spring term (the earlier the better).
 Students are expected to begin research as soon as they have chosen an advisor.
 Students who cannot choose an advisor in the required time may request from the Graduate Committee an additional term to decide.
 Extensions are granted, however, only under extraordinary circumstances.
 Failure to observe the time limit for choosing a research advisor may jeopardize a student’s standing in the program.

 The student’s dissertation committee is designated prior to the end of four long terms’ enrollment (counting only fall and spring terms as “long terms”).
 The committee consists of five members: the student’s research advisor, two faculty members in the student’s division, one chemistry faculty member outside the student’s division, and one member from outside the Department of Chemistry (this can be a faculty member from another department or another university, or a person from industry who has earned a Ph.D.).
 The research advisor and student choose one committee member from the department and one from outside the department.
 These selections, along with requests or recommendations for other committee members, are communicated in writing to the Chair of the Graduate Committee.
 The Graduate Chair then selects the other two members of the dissertation committee to give the prescribed distribution.
 The Graduate Committee must approve the final dissertation committee.
 A dissertation committee composition form required by the College of Natural Sciences and Mathematics (NSM) must be completed and submitted to the College one term prior to the graduation.
-Should changes in the committee composition be necessary, a new form must be submitted for re-approval prior to the Dissertation defense exam.
+Should changes in the committee composition be necessary, a Change in Committee Composition Form must be submitted for approval prior to the Dissertation defense exam.